#Publication

 The Valley of the Fallen is a large memorial erected near Madrid in the mountain range of the Sierra de Guadarrama on the initiative of the dictator Francisco Franco.
 It is dedicated to the fallen of the Spanish Civil War.
 Within the scope of the project “Deep Space” it is proposed to transform the monument by digital means.

-Publication @ Magazine for Architecture and City Marlowes, Germany, 16 July 2019
+Publication From Monument to Memorial@ Magazine for Architecture and City Marlowes, Germany, 16 Juli 2019

 Humboldt Jungle @ German Parliament